-Signs your patient needs a guardian
+Signs your resident needs a guardian

 The court can also appoint an emergency guardian when necessary to make urgent medical decisions.

 The appointment process